MuhammadIbneRafiq/ReHome-bv/docs/CALENDAR_SETTINGS_GUIDE.md

 - Block December 25th for all cities (Holiday)
 - Block a specific date for Rotterdam only (Local event)

-### Blocking Time Slots

-Block specific hours on specific days (e.g., morning only, afternoon only).

-1. Go to **Schedule Management > Calendar Settings**
-2. In the **Blocked Time Slots** section:
-   - Click **"Block Time"**
-   - Select the date
-   - Set start and end times (e.g., 09:00 - 12:00)
-   - Optionally add a reason (e.g., "Maintenance", "Crew unavailable")
-   - Choose which cities are affected (leave empty to block all cities)
-   - Click **"Save"**
-3. To edit or delete: Use the edit/trash icons next to each blocked time slot

-**Examples**:
-- Block 09:00-12:00 on a specific date for maintenance
-- Block afternoons (13:00-18:00) for Amsterdam only

 ## How Validation Works